marcellino-ornelas/templates/docs/api/cli/commands/use.md

 ### Description

-Create a template.
+render a template.

-> Note: When rendering a template, if a file exists.
-Tps will throw an error
+> Note: tps throws an error when a file, that the template needs to create, already exists.

 ---